boyin8/wireless-docs/docs/channel_estimation.md

            \hat{H}_{MMSE} = R_H (R_H + \sigma^2 I)^{-1} \hat{H}_{LS}
            $$
            where \(R_H\) is the channel covariance matrix and \(\sigma^2\) is noise variance.

+- **LS vs. MMSE Comparison**

+The LS and MMSE channel estimation methods exhibit distinct advantages and limitations, making them suitable for different scenarios:

+- **Noise Sensitivity**:

+    - LS estimation is highly susceptible to noise, especially in low-SNR environments, as it does not account for noise statistics.
+    - MMSE estimation leverages noise characteristics to suppress the impact of noise, providing superior accuracy in noisy conditions.

+- **Use of Prior Information**:

+    - LS estimation assumes no prior knowledge of the channel and performs a straightforward estimation.
+    - MMSE estimation utilizes statistical properties of the channel (e.g., correlation, delay spread), resulting in a more robust estimation.

+- **Complexity**:

+    - LS estimation is computationally simple, requiring only a division operation, making it suitable for systems with stringent latency or processing constraints.
+    - MMSE estimation involves matrix inversion and requires the covariance matrix, resulting in higher computational complexity.

+- **Mean Square Error (MSE)**:

+    - LS estimation minimizes instantaneous errors but does not guarantee the smallest MSE.
+    - MMSE estimation explicitly minimizes the MSE, ensuring optimal performance in terms of estimation accuracy when channel statistics are available.

 ### **2.2.2 Blind Estimation**
 - **Description**: Estimates the channel without relying on pilot symbols, using the statistical properties of received signals.